marcoshack/cassandra-conn-monitor/README.md

     gradle shadowJar
     java -jar build/libs/cassandra-conn-monitor-all.jar

-The available parameters are shown in the STDOUT and can be changed using Java system params:
+The available parameters are displayed in the STDOUT and can be changed using Java system params:

     java -jar build/libs/cassandra-conn-monitor-all.jar \
       -Dhosts=10.0.0.1,10.0.0.2,10.0.0.3 \